Home

 August 30, 2021

 Food and fluid not only provide nourishment, with appropriate modifications they can also help improve intestinal adaptation and symptom control (3).
 Early dietary modification is critical for optimal intestinal adaptation.
 Diet should be tailored to the individual’s remaining bowel anatomy.
-Timely dietary education and counselling are also crucial to enhance adherence and successful outcomes(3,4).
-The table below provides specifics regarding diet modifications for IF, which is adapted from Parrish CR, DiBaise JK (4).

 General Tips